Javids Almond

 Planting:

-Nut trees thrive in rich soil and seem to do well near river bottoms (but not in frost pockets or constant wet spots).
-Be sure though, to keep them well watered for the first summer at least.
-Plant in a sunny site with good air flow to reduce problems with disease.
+Almond trees thrive in rich soil but avoid extremely heavy or poorly drained soils or frost pockets.
+Be sure to keep them well watered for the first summer at least.
+Choose a sunny site with good air flow to reduce the possibility of disease pressure.

-You can add amendments such as compost or peat moss to the soil and/or a layer of mulch over the root area after planting will help retain moisture, especially during the first year.
+Do not add amendments such as compost or peat moss to the hole as this will make the soil in the hole too rich and discourage the roots from finding their way out into your soil.
+Once your tree is planted, add a 2-3” layer of mulch over the root area to help retain moisture and suppress weeds, being careful not to allow the mulch to come into contact with the base of the tree itself.
+Always allow for 1-3” of space between your mulch layer and your tree to avoid girdling.
 While it may be tempting to add fertilizer or manure to your freshly dug hole before planting your new tree, PLEASE resist!
 Fertilizer or manure in close contact with the root system could chemically burn the roots and potentially kill the tree.

 Orchard Aftercare: